exercism/v3/languages/csharp/exercises/concept/inheritance/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the Concept of Constructors in C#.
+The goal of this exercise is to teach the student the Concept of Inheritance in C#.

 ## Learning objectives

-- Know what constructors are.
+- Know what inheritance is.
-- Know how to define parameterless constructors.
+- Know how to inherit from a class.
+- Know that all types inherit from `object`.
+- Know what abstract and sealed classes are.
+- Know what abstract and virtual methods are.
-- Know how to define parameterized constructors.
+- Know how to override methods.
+- Know about the `protected` visibility modifier.

 ## Out of scope

-- Constructor overloading.
-- Private constructors.
-- Static constructors.
-- Destructors.
+- Extending types through extension methods.

 ## Concepts

 This Concepts Exercise's Concepts are:

-- `constructors`: know what constructors are; know how to define parameterless constructors; know how to define parameterized constructors; know how to use constructor overloading; know how to define private constructors.
+- `inheritance`: know what inheritance is; know how to inherit from a class; know that all types inherit from `object`; know what abstract and sealed classes are; know what abstract and virtual methods re; know how to override methods; know about the `protected` visibility modifier.

 ## Prequisites

 This Concept Exercise's prerequisites Concepts are:

-- `classes`: know how to work with classes.
+- `constructors`: know how to work with constructors.
+- `strings`: know how to do basic string interpolation.
-- `numbers`: know how compare numbers.
+- `numbers`: know how to compare numbers.
 - `conditionals`: know how to do conditional logic.
-- `while-loops`: know how to use `while` loops.

 ## Representer